mulesoft-consulting/samba-connector/README.md

 # samba-connector

 This Connector can be usd by any MuleSoft client unlike the one at https://github.com/mulesoft-consulting/mule-smb-connector.
-Please let me (aminul.haque@mulesoft.com) know if you would like any new processors (features) to be added on his connector.
+Please let me (aminul.haque@mulesoft.com) know if you would like any new processors (features) to be added on this connector.

 ## Following are the current capabilities of this connector:
 - **saveFileFromStream:** This method will save a file in a file location.